Find Schools

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-Job Demand for Security and Fire Alarm Systems Installers
+Is There Job Demand for Security and Fire Alarm Systems Installers?

-There were about 72,300 jobs for Security and Fire Alarm Systems Installer in 2016 (in the United States).
+In 2016, there was an estimated number of 72,300 jobs in the United States for Security and Fire Alarm Systems Installer.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Security and Fire Alarm Systems Installer by 2026.
-The BLS estimates 9,400 yearly job openings in this field.
+There will be an estimated 9,400 positions for Security & Fire Alarm Systems Installer per year.

 undefined